Different types of attribution

 Characteristic | Multi-touch Attribution | Unified Marketing Measurement |

-Touchpoints in customer journey | Clicks and directly measurable touchpoints | Touchpoints + impact impressions at group level |
+Touchpoints in the customer journey | Clicks and directly measurable touchpoints | Touchpoints + impact impressions at the group level |

-Focus | Granular, campaign level | Holistic, strategic level |
+Focus | Granular, campaign-level | Holistic, strategic level |

 Data | Daily optimization | Weekly/monthly optimization |